 Basically, you cannot protect something you don’t know.
 Protecting your cloud infrastructure is easy if you understand your cloud environment.
 You should have a complete understanding or overview of your cloud infrastructure so you can detect attacks and misconfigurations right away.
 You can also remedy risks before it gets out of control.

 These multi-cloud environments can be really overwhelming and confusing for every organization to tackle.
-However, cloud security is very important to master security configurations to ensure no data breach or attacks happen to your system.
+However, cloud security is very important to master security configurations to ensure no data breaches or attacks happen to your system.

 Protecting your cloud servers would entail consistency, knowledge, and understanding of cloud systems and infrastructure, putting security protocols on, and checking on people you give privileged access to.
 Cloud computing is definitely the technology for the future and every enterprise should adapt or eat dust from the competition.